-Australian Secondary School Alcohol and Drug (ASSAD) survey
+Australian Secondary Students' Alcohol and Drug (ASSAD) survey

-The ASSAD survey, conducted nationally every three years in the ACT since 1993, collects information on the prevalence of alcohol and tobacco use and other health risk factors among secondary students (aged 12 to 17 years of age).
+The ASSAD survey commenced in 1984, and has been conducted every three years in the ACT since 1993.
+It collects information on the prevalence of alcohol and tobacco use and other health risk factors among secondary students (aged 12 to 17 years of age).
 The survey results are reported to the National Drug Strategy, a cooperative venture between Australian, state and territory governments and the non-government sector whose aim is to improve health, social and economic outcomes for Australians by preventing the uptake of harmful drug use and reducing the harmful effects of licit and illicit drugs in our society.

 The survey is funded by the Cancer Council Victoria Centre for Behavioural Research in Cancer, state and territory health departments, state and territory cancer councils and the Australian Government Department of Health.
 The survey is coordinated nationally by the Cancer Council Victoria with each of the states and territories managing the survey within their own jurisdiction.
 The last survey was conducted in 2014.
 ACT students completed a total of 1675 surveys.